Noise-Agnostic Quantum Error Mitigation with Data Augmented Neural Models: Simulation details

 \subsection{Simulation of spin-system dynamics}

 The initial states are ground states of random Ising model, which are generated by the DMRG algorithm~\cite{white1992density}.
-The number of DMRG sweeps is set to be 2.
-The number of iterations of Lanczos method for diagonalization is 2, and the maximum dimension of Krylov space in superblock diagonalization is 4.
+The algorithm represents the Hamiltonian and the state as Matrix Product Operator (MPO)~\cite{Bridgeman_2017} and Matrix Product State (MPS)~\cite{Bridgeman_2017} respectively.
+It searches for the ground state by iteratively updating each site of the MPS to the corresponding ground state of the contracted MPO, sweeping from left to right and then from right to left.
+For a specific site, Lanczos method~\cite{Lanczos:1950zz} is used to find the ground state of the local MPO.
+In our implementation, the number of DMRG sweeps is set to be 2.
+The number of iterations of Lanczos method for diagonalizing the local MPO is 2, and the maximum dimension of Krylov space for the diagonalization is 4.

 For simulating the dynamics, we use TEBD algorithm~\cite{white2004real, daley2004time}.
-We choose timestep $dt = 2$, the maximum singular values for the Matrix Product State~\cite{Bridgeman_2017} to be 25.
+It evolves the input state by a Hamiltonian using Trotter-Suziki decomposition~\cite{1976CMaPh..51..183S}.
+The input state is represented as MPS.
+The original Hamiltonian is decomposed into multiple local Hamiltonians and formulated into MPO, each of which evolves the state by timestep $dt$.
+In our implementation, we choose timestep $dt = 2$.
+To restruct the bond dimension of MPS, the maximum singular values is set to be 25.
 We truncate the singular values smaller than 1e-10.

 The noise is added at the end of the simulation, before measurement.
 This can be done by changing the observable and using the new observable for measurement.
 For example, consider a quantum state $\rho$ affected by quantum noise $\mathcal E$.
 This can be expressed using Kraus operators $\{K_i\}$,